lawrips/marimo/readme.md

 * Support for Mocha and Postman  (beta) - other test frameworks coming soon
 * Extensible / customizable output via your own reporters

-Once connected to a running marimo server, it’s as easy as sending a message over a WebSocket to initiate the test:
+Once connected to a running marimo server, it's as easy as sending a message over a WebSocket to initiate the test:

 ```js
 ws.send(JSON.stringify({